 Eligible expenses could include a variety of expenses related to the COVID-19 pandemic and its impact on your academics.
 Some potential examples are: money spent for unanticipated travel, emergency child care due to extended school closures, and technology expenses.

 No. According to the IRS: Emergency financial aid grants under the CARES Act for unexpected expenses, unmet financial need, or expenses related to the disruption of campus operations on account of the COVID-19 pandemic, such as unexpected expenses for food, housing, course materials, technology, health care, or childcare, are qualified disaster relief payments under section 139 of the Internal Revenue Code.
 This grant is not includible in your gross income.

 No. Grants are a type of financial assistance that do not need to be repaid.

 No, this fund does not negate or replace financial aid.
 It is a one-time grant.

-NAU will receive a second, different, institutional grant through the CARES Act.
-NAU will use these institutional funds to recover costs associated with the significant changes brought on by the global pandemic.
+NAU is using these institutional funds to recover costs associated with the significant changes brought on by the global pandemic.